Sha'Carri Richardson: Sponsorships

+Legal issues

+On July 27, 2025, Richardson was arrested after assaulting her boyfriend and fellow sprinter Christian Coleman – shoving him and grabbing off his backpack – at the Seattle–Tacoma International Airport; security camera footage was judged to provide probable cause of fourth-degree domestic violence assault.
+He declined to press charges, stating he didn't feel she should have been arrested.
+After being held for over 18 hours, Richardson apologized to Coleman and stated she would "seek help."

+On January 29, 2026, Richardson was arrested in Orange County, Florida, accused of dangerous excessive speeding, going 104 mph (167km/h) in a 65 mph (105km/h) zone, changed lanes several times, flashed her lights at other cars and drove too close to other vehicles.
+Her boyfriend Christian Coleman was also arrested for drug paraphernalia found in his car and resisting arrest.

 Personal life

 In 2021, a week before her qualifying race for the 2020 Summer Olympics, Richardson's biological mother died.
 In discussing her suspension for marijuana on The Today Show, Richardson stated she knew nothing of her mother's death until she was asked about it by a reporter.

 Richardson is noted for her long nails and colorful hair on the field, and she has stated that her style is inspired by that of Florence Griffith-Joyner.
+Richardson has also been described in media coverage as having a flamboyant public image and outspoken personality.